SleepyGrump/StarterPacks/Readme.md

   - Is this handled by Mythic Fighter??
 Would it be better to make an Iconic pack for each weapon?
 - Better art.
 - A modpack icon
-- Consider redoing the spawn of RPG essences to be done the "correct" way - the "wrong" way works, but does have error messages.

 Features I want but can't add:

 - There's no way to test whether a modpack exists before trying to spawn items from it.
 That sucks.
 - Spawning items of a specific size doesn't work (unless you make the spawning item exactly that size and replace it only with items of a similar size, which does not do what I want it to).
-- The ability to apply a "must keep this item" modifier to whatever spawns.
-Not sure I want this but it might be a fun puzzle mode.